lunduniversity/introprog/README.md

 ## How to use this repo

-* Download latest published version of the on-line course material from the [course homepage at Lund University](https://cs.lth.se/pgk/download/):
+* Download latest stable version of the on-line course material from the [course homepage at Lund University](https://cs.lth.se/pgk/download/)

-  - [compendium1.pdf](https://fileadmin.cs.lth.se/pgk/compendium1.pdf)  with lectures and assignments for the first half of the course, formatted for print.

-  - [compendium2.pdf](https://fileadmin.cs.lth.se/pgk/compendium2.pdf)  with lectures and assignments for the second half of the course, formatted for print.

-  - [compendium.pdf](https://fileadmin.cs.lth.se/pgk/compendium.pdf)  with both parts above in one pdf formatted for easy screen readability and Ctrl+F search.

 * Use a cached version or re-compile the latest snapshot version, possibly in an inconsistent state under update, of the most recent version of the course material via LaTeX.Online (if your click triggers a re-compile it may take a while before the pdf is ready; if the server is not responding then try again later):